machinatoonist/machinatoonist/README.md

 </br>
 <p>

 I'm a data scientist who is passionate about learning and teaching others.
-When I'm not coding you can find me trail running, cooking or playing Go.</p>
+When I'm not coding you can find me running, cooking or playing Go.</p>

 ### 💼 Where I Work